isomerpages/moe-lianhuapri/_learning/Aesthetics/Music.md

 <img src="/images/Learning/Music/Times%20Table%20Songs.png" style="width:35%;float:right">

-We have also created a Lianhua personalised music video playlist with Times Table multiplication songs uniquely composed and sung by our own students.
+We have also created a Lianhua personalised music video playlist with Times Table songs uniquely composed and sung by our own students.
 They come with catchy tunes that are easy for children to remember.
-Hope your children have an enjoyable time learning multiplication with these songs.
+It is hoped that our children will have an enjoyable time learning multiplication with these songs.

 <a href="http://qrco.de/lhps" target="_blank">http://qrco.de/lhps</a>